From the time you even consider starting a family, your whole world changes. This unique time of life brings about unique nutritional needs, as well.

 Dates are packed with nutrients that support postpartum healing and lactation, including:

 Dates are a naturally sweet and delicious way to get in 16 essential nutrients that can help support preconception, pregnancy, and postpartum.
 Adding in this nutrition powerhouse can help create lifelong habits for healthy eating.

-Whether you are enjoying them in Chocolate Tahini Bites, Blueberry Superfood Smoothie, Stuffed Dates (5 Ways!), or on their own, Medjool dates are a fantastic way to enjoy healthy eating in motherhood.
+Whether you are enjoying them in the following recipes, or on their own, medjool dates are a fantastic way to enjoy healthy eating in motherhood.